inkberry holly

 Some plants earn their keep quietly.
 Shamrock inkberry is one of them.
 I first noticed it at Country Bumpkin while hunting for a completely different plant, Ilex crenata ‘Woodwardii’.
 The tag caught my eye, and a quick bit of on-the-spot research convinced me it might solve a problem I had not quite named yet: I needed structure I could trust.
 Where boxwoods sulk or yellow, inkberry stays steady.
 The rounded cultivars like ‘Shamrock’ bring evergreen polish without the stiffness that sometimes makes foundation shrubs feel over-posed.

 Ilex glabra ‘Shamrock’ is a compact, native inkberry holly, an evergreen shrub from the coastal plains of the eastern United States.
-It forms a dense, rounded shape, typically three to four feet high and wide, with small glossy leaves that stay green year-round.
+It forms a dense, rounded shape, typically 3 to 4 feet high and wide, with small glossy leaves that stay green year-round.
 Unlike spiny hollies, its foliage is smooth-edged and neat.
 Growth is measured but reliable, and the plant keeps its form without much help.
-Tiny white spring flowers give way to inconspicuous black berries that persist into winter, a quiet food source for birds.
+Tiny white spring flowers give way to inconspicuous black berries that persist into winter, a quiet food source for birds — though inkberry is dioecious, meaning female plants need a male pollinator nearby to produce those berries.
 It prefers acidic, evenly moist soil and tolerates occasional wetness better than most evergreens.
+For full botanical detail, the Missouri Botanical Garden Plant Finder is an excellent reference.

 Where It Lives